Siberia: Dozens missing after deadly Russian mine accident

 This is not the first accident at the mine, according to local media, with a methane gas explosion killing 13 in 2004.
 More widely, accidents in Russian mines are not uncommon.

 In 2016, authorities assessed the safety of the country's 58 coal mines and declared 34% of them potentially unsafe.
-The list did not include the Listvyazhnaya mine at the time.
+The list did not include the Listvyazhnaya mine at the time, Russian reports say.